Prenatal Testing & Diagnosis

-There are several companies that offer screening tests, which can only be ordered through a physician, involves blood being taken from the expectant mother at as early as 10 weeks of gestation.
+In recent years, noninvasive prenatal screening tests have been made available.
+These tests involve blood being taken from the expectant mother as early as 10 weeks of gestation.
 It relies on the detection of cell-free DNA that circulates between the fetus and the expectant mother.
 According to the latest research, this blood test can detect up to 98.6% of fetuses with trisomy 21.
 A "positive" result on the test means that there is a 98.6% chance that the fetus has trisomy 21; a "negative" result on the test means that there is a 99.8% chance that the fetus does not have trisomy 21.
+The turn around time for the test is about 8-10 days, and approximately 0.8% of the time, results are not obtained from the tests due to technical standards.
+While the initial clinical trials were conducted just on cases with trisomy 21, one form of Down syndrome, a "positive" result cannot distinguish between trisomy 21, translocation Down syndrome and high-percentage mosaic Down syndrome.
+Put another way, a "positive" result will pick up all forms of Down syndrome, except mosaic Down syndrome that is 33% or lower.
 All mothers who receive a "positive" result on this test are encouraged to confirm the diagnosis with one of the diagnostic procedures described below.

 Prenatal screening tests are now routinely offered to women of all ages.
 If the chance of having a child with Down syndrome appears high during prenatal screening, doctors will often advise a mother to undergo diagnostic testing.

 The diagnostic procedures available for prenatal diagnosis of Down syndrome are chorionic villus sampling (CVS) and amniocentesis.
 These procedures, which carry up to a 1% risk of causing a spontaneous termination (miscarriage), are nearly 100% accurate in diagnosing Down syndrome.
 Amniocentesis is usually performed in the second trimester between 15 and 22 weeks of gestation, CVS in the first trimester between 9 and 14 weeks.
 Amniocentesis and CVS are also able to distinguish between these genetic types of Down syndrome: trisomy 21, translocation Down syndrome, and mosaic Down syndrome.